2MASS J08090250−4858172

 Additional Spitzer IRAC observations showed a more complex picture.
 After 2013 the infrared flux increased again, until it declined rapidly in 2015.
 In 2016/2017 the system brightened again in the infrared, but more slowly.
 This was interpreted as two impacts, one in late 2012 and a second in early 2014.
 Short-term variations helped to determine the distance from the star for both events.
 The 2012 impact event occurred at 0.43 AU and involved two bodies with a size of ≥100 km.
 The 2014 impact event occurred at 0.24 AU, with the fragments being dominated by boulders with very little vapor condensates.
 As the cloud spread out, it became transparent to star light, which rapidly removed small grains from the dust cloud, explaining the sharp decline in 2015.
 It was suggested that the first event was a grazing or hit-and-run collision.
 It has been shown that fragments from such collisions return later and can impact an object a second time.

 Simulations of giant impacts were done to re-create the short-term variability of ID8.
-As the material orbits the star it will pass trough the collision point and the anticollision line.
+As the material orbits the star it will pass through the collision point and the anticollision line.
 At these locations all the dust must pass through a relative narrow region, reducing the size of the dust cloud.
 This decreases the brightness of the dust cloud.
 This periodic movement into and out of these locations is what causes short-term variability.
 The simulations have shown that head-on collisions release material perpendicular to the impact direction and grazing impacts release material parallel to the impact direction.
 In between head-on and grazing, material is launched in all directions.
 The simulations did show that the orientation of the impact can cause the material to be spread more widely at the collision point, reducing the short-term variability.